 If you choose to transfer your child to another child care centre or family home day care agency, within the province, your subsidy will go with you.

-You must be eligible in all three areas to qualify.
+You must be eligible in both areas to qualify.

 - Line 236 of your CRA Income Tax Notice of Assessment is used to calculate income.